eslint/eslint/docs/developer-guide/nodejs-api.md

 await ESLint.outputFixes(results);
 ```

-This method writes the modified code by the autofix feature into each file.
-If any modified files don't exist, this method does nothing.
+This method writes code modified by ESLint's autofix feature into its respective file.
+If any of the modified files don't exist, this method does nothing.

 This is a static method.